Book 16

 C) Which of these sentences are true (T) and which are false (F)?

-6. The waiter thought that Mr Jones had caten there before.
+10. The waiter joked that Mr. Jones must have eaten there before. ______

 Text 517